 STATEMENT PURSUANT TO SECTION 102(1) OF THE COMPANIES ACT, 2013

 The following statement sets out material facts relating to Item Nos.
-5, 6 & 7 of the accompanying Notice:
+5, Mr. A. M. Naik is the Non-Executive Chairman of the Company and the 6 & 7 of the accompanying Notice:

 Item No. 5